-Even though I admire the real life couples who reunite after being apart for years and even decades, I am also mystified at the amount of people who would rather repeat the cycle of a previous relationship instead of starting over with someone new.
-Admittedly, I have dated my ex boyfriend again, but through my experiences I have learned that recycled relationships rarely work out for me.
+Even though I admire the real-life couples who reunite after being apart for years and even decades, I am also mystified at the number of people who would rather repeat the cycle of a previous relationship instead of starting over with someone new.
+Admittedly, I have dated my ex-boyfriend again, but through my experiences, I have learned that recycled relationships rarely work out for me.
 The fantasy of “making things better this time around” is nothing at all like the reality.

-The reality of dating you ex boyfriend again is that the pattern of dysfunction in the relationship could appear again.
-And that pattern might not end unless you commit to separating from your ex boyfriend on a permanent basis.
+The reality of dating your ex-boyfriend again is that the pattern of dysfunction in the relationship could appear again.
+And that pattern might not end unless you commit to separating from your ex-boyfriend on a permanent basis.
 It’s fine to test the waters at first and slowly start dating your former mate again to see how the two of you get on, but keep your eyes wide open for any red flags that you see, such as you and your ex arguing about the same things you used to argue about when the two of you were together.
 If it is clear that you and your ex are repeating the same non-productive cycle that triggered your breakup, you should address the issues immediately or avoid getting back together.